Altagrac/HeartDiesease/README.md

 ## HeartDiesease

-During my short period of wotk-linked training, i was given a csv file from Kaggle regarding heart failure issues.
+During my short period of work-linked training, i was given a csv file from Kaggle regarding heart failure issues.
 I was ask to use those data to find the most suitable classification model to predict a heart failure.
 To do that, i proceeded as follow:
 ### Insights : size, missing values ..